AWS Kinesis Data Firehose – KDF

 • uses at least once semantics for data delivery.
 In rare circumstances such as request timeout upon data delivery attempt, delivery retry by Firehose could introduce duplicates if the previous request eventually goes through.

-• supports Interface VPC endpoint (AWS Private Link) to keep traffic between the VPC and Kinesis Data Firehose from leaving the Amazon network.
-Interface VPC endpoints don’t require an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection
+• supports Interface VPC Interface Endpoint (AWS Private Link) to keep traffic between the VPC and Kinesis Data Firehose from leaving the Amazon network.

 Kinesis Data Firehose